This Seafood Boil recipe includes fresh shellfish, sausage, and veggies all cooked in a seasoned broth. Have it on the table in 35 minutes!

 They most often consist of shellfish cooked with other meats or veggies and seasonings.

 Despite the name, “boils” can be prepared in a variety of ways: boiling, steaming, and even baking!

 A Low Country boil is just one type of recipe for seafood boil.
 It’s specific to Georgia and South Carolina, where shrimp is their shellfish of choice.

 The dish also contains sausage, corn, and potatoes for a complete one-pot meal.

 How to Make a Seafood Boil

-Because each component has a different cooking time, it’s important to pay close attention and add each ingredient at just the right time.
+Because each one of the seafood boil ingredients has a different cooking time, it’s important to pay close attention and add each component at just the right time.

 - Corn and potatoes.

 First, bring your liquid to a boil.
 Combine water in a large stockpot with lemons, onions, garlic cloves, and Old Bay seasoning.